haydenbanz/CryptoStats/README.md

 ## 📞 Support

-If you encounter any issues or have questions, please check the [GitHub Issues](https://github.com/haydenbanz/HadesConnect/issues) page or open a new issue.
+For issues or questions, please check the [GitHub Issues](https://github.com/haydenbanz/HadesCryptoStats/issues) page or open a new issue.

 ---